jramosortiz/Banking-System/README.md

 Open your project.

-Right-click the project → Configure Java Runtime → Add lib/sqlite-jdbc-3.49.1.0.jar to Referenced Libraries.      |
+Right-click the project → Configure Java Runtime → Add lib/sqlite-jdbc-3.49.1.0.jar (Or newer on this folder) to Referenced Libraries.      |
                                                                                                                   |
 Rebuild the project (Ctrl+Shift+B) and run.                                                                       |
 __________________________________________________________________________________________________________________|